-Yes, you can make healthier donuts!
+Yes, you can make homemade donuts!
 It’s true!
-Shout it from the rooftops because it’s actually quite easy too.
+Shout it from the rooftops because it’s actually quite easy.

 These addicting donuts come together with a few simple ingredients.
 Here’s the list.
 (You can find full details in the recipe card at the bottom of this post):

 - COCOA POWDER – The higher the quality, the better the taste.